marklogic-community/pipes/README.md

 ## Great!
 How do I run it?
 To use Pipes you will need to have an instance of MarkLogic with the DHF installed.

-Next, download the jar from the releases section.
+Next, download the jar from the [Releases](https://github.com/marklogic-community/pipes/releases) section.
 In the same directory where you placed the jar, create an application.properties file with following content:

 ```
 # this is where the UI will be running, make sure the port is not used